majanne/AutoStitch-Keyence/README.md

 3   #include C:\Tools\AutoStitch-Keyence\ahkStitch.ahk
 ```
 ## Using the script ##
-* Copy __run-instructions__ on your Desktop so that users can easily access the instructions and copy/paste the runStitch.ahk file into the folders to be processed.
+* Copy the folder __run-instructions__ on your Desktop and follow the instructions of the README.txt file.